TIPUzee/TIPUzee/README.md

 ## Projects
 ### 1. Smart Phone Comparison System
 A comprehensive project using Python, Flask, Selenium, and Bootstrap.
 It allows users to compare different smartphones based on benchmarks from sites like [AnTuTu](https://www.antutu.com), [Geekbench](https://www.geekbench.com), and [DxOMark](https://www.dxomark.com).
 The system automatically grabs data from these websites and provides detailed comparisons, helping users decide which phone suits their needs.
-Users can also prioritize different components like processing power or camera quality.
+Users can also prioritize different components like processing power, rear camera quality, selfie camera quality, battery or display etc.

 ### 2. OpportunityHub
 A job-finding web application developed using Python, Flask, and Bootstrap.
 This platform allows admins to upload text files containing questions and multiple-choice questions (MCQs) with correct answers.
 Users can take tests and earn badges for their profiles, enhancing their job search experience.